talhavawda/student-lab-sectioning/ifs-solver/Readme.md

 ANBAN (14/10/21): IF WE CANT GET THE SOLVER TO DO THE MINIMUM CHANGES THEN EXTRACT THE DATA OF THE STUDENTS WHO HAVE CHANGED AND
 SOLVE IT SEPARATELY AND MERGE BACK TOGETHER

-TODO: get num allocations to each lab section (from student course requests)

 TODO: talk about code I changed specifically for the experimentation process
     - also the code in Main.java - to determine which configuration file i should use